J2c0bs0n/J2c0bs0n.github.io/major Project/proposal.md

 - A short story

 ## Nice To Have
-- A means of remembering past choices
+- A means of saving your game
 - Imagery
 - Video(?)
 - An improved User Interface(UI)